limine-bootloader/limine/README.md

 limine-deploy <path to device/image>
 ```

-The boot device must to contain the `limine.sys` and `limine.cfg` files in
+The boot device must contain the `limine.sys` and `limine.cfg` files in
 either the root, `limine`, `boot`, or `boot/limine` directory of one of the
 partitions, formatted with a supported file system.